geoschem/geos-chem-cloud/doc/source/chapter03_advanced-tutorial/hpc-overview.rst

 `CfnCluster <http://cfncluster.readthedocs.io>`_ is an `open-source tool <https://github.com/awslabs/cfncluster/blob/develop/LICENSE.txt>`_ developed directly by AWS.
 The full name "cloud formation cluster" comes from the `Cloud​Formation service <https://aws.amazon.com/cloudformation/>`_, which is for combining different AWS resources together.
 Understanding CloudFormation is far beyond the IT knowledge of domain scientists.
 Fortunately, you can just use CfnCluster with terminal commands ``cfncluster xxx`` and don't have to understand how CloudFormation works under the hood.
 Its official doc provides a `simple tutorial <http://cfncluster.readthedocs.io/en/latest/hello_world.html>`_ on running a 2-node MPI job.

 However, CfnCluster is an not an official AWS service, as you cannot find it anywhere in the AWS console.
-Its documentaion is not as comprehensive as AlcesFlight (see below) and there is a lack of comprehensive instructions for new users.
+Its documentaion is not as user-friendly as AlcesFlight (see below) and there is a lack of comprehensive instructions for new users.

 AlcesFlight
 ^^^^^^^^^^^